anh309/Manage_Students_in_Dormitories_Application_Using_Java/README.md

   - databaseName is QuanLyNhaTro
   - user is sa or another administrator account on our database
-  - and you should have the password of this account ☺ ♥Run "Main.java" and enjoy ☻
+  - and you should have the password of this account ☺ ♥Run "Main.java" and enjoy it☻